tony-shifflett/lessonOne/README.md

 </details>
 <br>

-Lets remove all that margin.
+Lets remove all that default margin that we never added in the first place.

 ```css
 p {